Visiting the Caracol Mayan Ruins in Belize

 Barrio Group

-The Barrio Group is just off the main plaza of the city and is another residential area.
+The Barrio Group is just off the city’s main plaza and is another residential area.
 Because of its proximity to the main plaza, this is thought to have been a royal residence.
 This was one of the spots where my guide Leo had specifically worked on excavating.

-You will see some stonework on the site has a more finished appearance and some is left rough.
+You will see some stonework on the site with a more finished appearance, and some left rough.
 The rough stonework is largely where reconstructing and stabilization work was done.
 It was left in this unfished state to help differentiate it from the original stonework.

 Barrio group

-When it was uncovered the top of these structures was covered with a stucco in the Mayan tradition.
-It was intact at that time with still much of it covered with red paint from the Mayan era, but 20 years of weathering and some number of tourists walking on it has worn off almost all of the paint and left the stucco cracked and crumbling.
+When uncovered, the tops of these structures were covered with stucco in the Mayan tradition.
+It was intact at that time, with much of it still covered with red paint from the Mayan era, but twenty years of weathering and a large number of tourists walking on it have worn off almost all of the paint and left the stucco cracked and crumbling.

-Look for alcoves with small stone beds raised up a foot or so off the ground.
-These would have been sleeping areas with the stone bed covered by soft coverings of some type.
+Look for alcoves with small stone beds raised a foot or so off the ground.
+These would have been sleeping areas, and the stone bed would have been covered by soft coverings.

-The northernmost structure may have been a temple because of the rounded corners of the building which are often associated with such structures.
+The northernmost structure may have been a temple because of its rounded corners, which are often associated with such structures.

 Caana (Sky Palace)